pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 PWABuilder doesn't guarantee that your app will be accepted into Apple's App Store.

 In 2019, Apple released [new guidelines for HTML5 apps in the App Store](https://developer.apple.com/news/?id=09062019b).
-The new guidelines appear to forbid certain kinds of web apps (e.g. gambling, lotteries, etc.) from the App Store.
+The new guidelines appear to forbid certain kinds of web apps (e.g. gambling, lotteries, etc.) from the iOS App Store.

-The PWABuilder team attempted to clarify with Apple their general stance on PWAs in the App Store.
+The PWABuilder team attempted to clarify with Apple their general stance on PWAs in the iOS App Store.
 Despite several meetings, we were unable to get an official answer from Apple.

 Since that time, a few members of the PWABuilder open source community successfully published PWAs in the iOS App Store.
 Thus, we are releasing our new iOS platform with the knowledge that Apple may not approve some PWAs, especially if they are little more than traditional websites in an app frame.